harding/old-docs-history-bitcoin.org/en/developer-reference.md

 #### getblocktemplate

 ~~~
-getblocktemplate [client capabilites]
+getblocktemplate [client capabilities]
 ~~~

 {% autocrossref %}
-If the request parameters include a 'mode' key, that is used to explicitly select between the default 'template' request or a 'proposal'.

-It returns data needed to construct a block to work on.

-See https://en.bitcoin.it/wiki/BIP_0022 for full specification.
+Get a block template or proposal which mining software can use to construct a block and hash its header, as defined by BIP22.
 {% endautocrossref %}

 **Argument: Client Capabilities**